Video is revolutionising the consumption of online content – it’s the most hands-off and engaging way to research.

 - Start by establishing your business as a problem-solving guru with a mixture of thought leadership and tutorials.
 Address concerns and allude to concrete solutions that only you and your team can provide.

 - Now it’s time to demonstrate value.
 Solidify the solution by presenting your product and your people (both your team and your clients) in all their glory.

 - Finish off by driving home your point of difference, because you’re clearly better than your competitors.
 You’re trustworthy, you’re relatable and you understand.

 Bonus takeaways!
 When planning out your video marketing strategy, consider:

 - The brand you’ve already established.
 Does your video strategy match your other creative?
 Does it convey the same tone of voice and brand persona?

 - Timing and channels.
 Video is available on a vast majority of platforms, from the ones that are based entirely around video (YouTube, Vimeo) to the ones that have adopted it (Facebook, Instagram).
-Think about where your audience is and when.
+Think about where your target audience is and when.